 You may need to make the hard decision to step away from your agency.
 If you're wondering, "Should I change my acting agent?" then ask yourself, "Is this interaction good for me?"

 Listen to that warning if you have it.
 Communication is one of the key components of an actor-agent relationship.

 After hearing about my friend's issue, I immediately wrote my agency a quick email saying, "Hey, thanks so much for always looking for the silver lining and trying to stay positive.
 I really appreciate that.
 Here's what I just heard from another friend, and I'm glad that's not true for us."

-If you are in a good situation, and I hope you are like I am, then I want you to be proactive.
-We're gonna break down tips and tricks that I've personally used in this post.
+I want you to be proactive this year.
+Let's break down tips and tricks that I've personally used in this post.

-So I want you to hear these tips and tricks about what the actor-agent relationship should look like in case you're asking yourself, "I have an acting agent--now what?"
+Read the following tips about what the actor-agent relationship should look like in case you're asking yourself, "I have an acting agent--now what?"

 Sometimes I hear actors talk about how often they contact their agents, and my stomach hurts because I always want actors to communicate from a place of confidence.

 Initiating conversation from a place of confidence is a good way to keep the actor-agent relationship healthy.
 I, too, have written an email that I regretted because it sounded insecure in hindsight since it was so wordy.

 Communicating from a place of power is also dependent on how often you communicate.